 The gas supply can be connected to the appliance by a concealed fitting from the rear.
 In all installation conditions the gas connection should be provided using 8mm (O/D) copper tubing.
-If the concealed installation method is chosen, there is an entry point at the rear of the appliance.
-This 'knock-out' entry panel should be removed to allow the gas supply to enter the appliance.
+If the concealed installation method is chosen, there are three optional entry points at the rear/side of the appliance.
+The relevant 'knock-out' entry point should be removed to allow the gas supply to enter the appliance.
 No soldered joints should be used with the firebox of the appliance.
 The blind grommet which is supplied in the standard fitting pack should be used to close up the knock out hole-simply cut a small cross with a sharp knife in the centre of the grommet-this will then seal around the gas pipe to provide a tight seal.
 Under no circumstances should this gas entry hole be left open and unsealed as this can result in flame reversal and can cause damage to the appliance.
 Should this occur the warranty to this appliance will be rendered void.